nataliateruel/Surfaces_tutorial/docs/source/Customizations.rst

    TYR | N:11, CA:3, C:2, O:13, CB:3, CG:4, CD:4, CD1:4, CD2:4, CE:4, CE1:4, CE2:4, CZ:4, OH:14, OXT:13,
    VAL | N:11, CA:3, C:2, O:13, CB:3, CG:3, CG1:3, CG2:3, OXT:13,

-Any extra atom type definition for ligands (as seen at `Preprocessing <https://surfaces-tutorial.readthedocs.io/en/latest/Preprocessing.html#ligands>`_ and `Protein-Ligand <https://surfaces-tutorial.readthedocs.io/en/latest/Protein-ligand.html#example-application>`_) or modified residues can be added as extra lines following the same formatting pattern.
+Additional atom type definitions for ligands (as detailed in `Preprocessing <https://surfaces-tutorial.readthedocs.io/en/latest/Preprocessing.html#ligands>`_ and `Protein-Ligand <https://surfaces-tutorial.readthedocs.io/en/latest/Protein-ligand.html#example-application>`_) or modified residues can be appended as extra lines using the same formatting pattern.

-You can also use for **Surfaces** any other way of defining atoms, as long as respecting the same formatting.
+For **Surfaces**, any other method of defining atoms can be utilized provided that it adheres to the same formatting requirements.

 Pairwise interaction
 ------------